Dylan-Jannetty/multi-tool/README.md

 A multi-tool for everyday uses including a todo list, calculator, and stop watch.

 ## Tools Used
-NextJs
+-NextJs
-Firebase(for auth and data)
+-Firebase(for auth and data)
-Styled-Components
+-Styled-Components

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).